Gazzo00o/LinuxLokaverkefni/README.md

 # KEST3LN05EU-Hát Linux - netstjórnun

 ## Introduction
-This project involved setting up and configuring a Linux server (Server1) and two clients (Client1 and Client2) for the domain `ddp.is`.
-This guide provides a detailed walkthrough of the configuration process, including network setup, user management, DNS, DHCP, MySQL database creation, secure SSH configuration, and more.
+This project involved setting up and configuring a Linux server, Server1, and two clients, Client1 and Client2, for the domain `ddp.is`.
+This document provides a detailed walkthrough of the configuration process, including network setup, user management, DNS, DHCP, MySQL database creation, secure SSH configuration, and more.

 ---